The Impact of Shocks on the Vertical Structure of Eccentric Disks: Methodology

 We consider a one dimensional problem of a single column following an orbit of fixed eccentricity $e$ under the gravitational force of a central mass.
 We assume that this column is isolated in the sense that other material in the disk exerts no forces on it.
 The area of the column's footprint does not change, preserving the column's surface density if all its mass remains bound, as would happen if it were embedded in a disk in which neighboring gas orbits with the same eccentricity and apsidal orientation.

 We choose the column's initial location to be at the orbital apocenter, a distance $r_{\rm apo}$ from the central mass.
 We assume its initial state is in hydrostatic equilibrium so that

 Here, $\Omega(r)=\sqrt{GM/r^{3}}$ is the angular frequency of a circular orbit at radius $r$; this expression is valid for $|z| \ll r$.
+These well-defined initial conditions enable us to test whether the disk can maintain hydrostatic equilibrium along the eccentric orbit.
+As we show later, the results are generic and independent of this initial condition because time-evolution leads to a robust attractor state.

 We further assume that the entropy is the same at all heights in the column, which allows us to use an adiabatic equation of state $P=K\rho^{\gamma}$ with a constant $K$.
 Then we have:

 where $\rho_{\rm c}$ is the density at $z=0$ and the half-thickness $L$ of the disk is determined by

 Not surprisingly, $L \sim c_s(z=0)/\Omega$.
 A commonly-used measure of disk vertical thickness is the density-weighted moment $h$,